 Your Body and Sugar

 Normally, your blood glucose levels rise after you eat.
-When you blood sugar goes up, your pancreas releases a hormone called insulin to regulate the amount of sugar in your blood.
+When your blood sugar goes up, your pancreas releases a hormone called insulin to regulate the amount of sugar in your blood.
 Insulin moves the sugar from the bloodstream into the cells where it can be used for fuel.

 Normally, the human body keeps blood sugar in a very narrow range for good health.
 This is because constantly high blood glucose levels can damage the eyes, kidneys, nerves, and blood vessels.
 Over time, these constantly high blood sugar levels can cause a condition known as insulin resistance.

 Think about what happens when you get sugar water on your hands.
 As it dries, it becomes very sticky, right?
 Sugar in your blood does the same thing.
-High levels of sugar in your blood begin to stick to the proteins and cells in your blood stream, and this stickiness causes damage to your body systems.
-A test called the HBA1c (Hemoglobin A1c) measures the amount of sugar stickiness in your blood, and is actually a better measure of blood sugar levels over time.
+High levels of sugar in your blood begin to stick to the proteins and cells in your bloodstream, and this stickiness causes damage to your body systems.
+A test called the HBA1c (Hemoglobin A1c) measures the amount of sugar stickiness in your blood and is actually a better measure of blood sugar levels over time.